Bab al-Tabbaneh–Jabal Mohsen conflict: Background

 For centuries, Sunni Muslims and Alawites have fought each other.
-The Sunni Ottoman Empire oppressed Alawites, but Alawites gained power and influence when the French recruited them as soldiers during the French Mandate of Syria.
+The Sunni Muslim Ottoman Empire oppressed Alawites, but Alawites gained power and influence when the French authorities recruited them as soldiers during the French Mandate of Syria.

-After independence from France, Alawites' co-religionists came to power in Syria in 1966 and have been represented by the al-Assad family since 1970.
-This event angered some of the Sunni majority of Syria.
-They reacted with an Islamist uprising in Syria, which was crushed by the 1982 Hama massacre.
+After independence from France, the Alawites' co-religionists came to power in Syria through the 1963 Syrian coup d'état and have been represented by the Assad family since 1971.
+This event angered many from the Sunni majority of Syria.
+They reacted with an Islamist uprising in Syria, which was crushed in the 1982 Hama massacre.

 Tripoli is the second-largest city in Lebanon.
 Because a large part of its population is Sunni Muslims, the city is the traditional bastion of conservative Sunnis in Lebanon.
 Sunnis represent 27% of Lebanon's entire population.

 Because it is a Sunni stronghold, all major currents of Lebanese Sunni Islamism have been centered in Tripoli.
 Black banners decorated with extracts from the Quran are prevalent and larger numbers of women are taking up the niqab.
 In addition, many free religious schools preach rigid Sunni doctrines.
 Tripoli is also the birthplace of Lebanon's Salafi movement, a puritanical Sunni movement.
 The Sunnis of Bab al-Tabbaneh have close ties with Saudi Arabia, which supports them financially.

 Nearly half of the Alawites of Lebanon live in the Jabal Mohsen neighbourhood of Tripoli and nearby villages in Akkar, north Lebanon.
 Of the 120,000 Alawites in Lebanon, 40,000 to 60,000 live in Tripoli.
 They have close ties with the Alawites in Syria.

 The two neighbourhoods are divided by Syria Street, with Jabal Mohsen on a hilltop and Bab al-Tabbaneh below.
 While the neighbourhoods were once prosperous, many buildings were destroyed by the flood of Nahr Abu Ali (River of Abou-Ali) in 1956 and the Lebanese Civil War.
 Many residents of the two neighbourhoods are unemployed.
 North Lebanon is one of the most impoverished parts of Lebanon and is neglected by the government, promoting extremism.
 Despite its tumultuous history, there are still many architectural treasures in the area.